If you think it’s an AFE, call us! 1-307-363-2337 (1-307-END-AFES)

 “In honor of AFE Awareness Day I am asking people to join me in making a donation to an organization that has helped us and is leading the efforts to make AFE preventable, predictable, treatable, and survivable.
 If you can’t donate, please consider sharing this on social media to help us raise awareness.”

-Click on an image below to download the shareable graphics.
+Choose an image below to download.
 These make great carousel posts!

 Posting by itself?
 Use the caption: AFE affects 1 in 40,000 pregnancies.